mother-of-all-self-hosting/ansible-role-telegraf/README.md

 This role depends on a InfluxDB configuring Telegraf.
 You need to obtain the influx token and config link in the InfluxDB.
 In your browser, visit the InfluxDB and go to Load Data -> Telegraf.
-There you need to add a Telegraf configuraion.
-You can now obtain these values from the setup instructions and oaste them here.
+There you need to add a Telegraf configuration.
+You can now obtain these values from the setup instructions and paste them here.

 ```yaml
 telegraf_enabled: true